Renata-Romanelli/Krish_mlproject/README.md

       - predict_pipeline.py
       - train_pipeline.py
    - Project logging module implementation
    - Testing Logging and Exception Handling

+4. Create 'notebook' folder with a 'data' folder and the notebooks needed to the project

+5. Write data_ingestion.py file and run file
+   - This file already creates train and test artifacts
+   - don't forget to add ".artifacts" in .gitignore